Mosaic image of Vergil.

 AUTHORS

-Image of Wheelock's Latin 6th Edition RevisedWheelock's Latin
+Image of Wheelock's Latin 6th Edition RevisedWheelock's Latin,

 ordering information

-• a newly enlarged English-Latin/Latin-English vocabulary
+• An extensive English-Latin/Latin-English vocabulary section;

-• a rich selection of original Latin readings—unlike other textbooks, which contain primarily made-up Latin texts
+• A rich selection of original Latin readings—unlike other textbooks, which contain primarily made-up Latin texts;

 Praise for Wheelock's Latin: